 Has a light bulb blown?
 Change it.

-A new Dad needs to be on top of ‘stuff’.
-It does not matter how little these things seem to you, just get them done so there are fewer things for Mom to get upset about.
+Dads need to be on top of ‘stuff.’
+It does not matter how little these things seem to you.
+Just get them done so there are fewer things for mom to get upset about.

-Above are the 10 top tips for a new Dad.
-Read them, and then read them again.
+Above are the 10 top tips for a new dad; read them, and then reread them.

 Approach parenting with an open mind and a willingness to learn all of the time and you will find it difficult to fail.

 Good luck!
 And if you need a rookie dad’s guide to newborns, check this out.